Why am I being asked to log in?

 Error messages and descriptions:

 A message says that your SUNet ID or Password are incorrect: To log in, you must provide both your SUNet ID and its password.
 It must be the login form of your SUNet ID, which is three to eight characters long (for more information on SUNet IDs, see What am I supposed to do?).
 If you have forgotten your password, go to Accounts to reset it.

 You took too long to log in: You must enter your SUNet ID and password within two hours of the web login screen appearing.
 Backing up to the web login page and trying again does not work; you must re-initiate the request for the web page or service you want.

 Why am I being asked to authenticate?

 You can be prompted to authenticate in a variety of situations, such as:

 - The site you are authenticating to requires it

 - Your browser or device has not been used before or has not been used in 90 days

 - You choose to require authentication each time you log in

 Once prompted, you must use your two-step method to log in.

-If you are unable to authenticate, you can go to Accounts and get a one-time two-step authentication code after your verify your identity.
-You can also change your two-step authentication devices, methods and settings at Accounts.
+If you are unable to authenticate, you can go to Accounts to verify your identity.
+You can also change your two-step authentication devices, methods, and settings at Accounts.
 If you need assistance, please call the IT Service Desk at 650-725-4357 (5-HELP).